jeffblackadar/sensation/paradata.md

 2.	**What supporting evidence did you rely upon?**
 My main sources of information are the 1860 map and a dataset of locations of charcoal hearths in the area, provided by Dr. Ben Carter.
 Based on information from the United States National Parks Service, most or all of these charcoal hearths were likely present in 1860, but I don’t have the age of each hearth.
 They are shown to provide a sense of what the landscape was like.
-    1. The 1860 map of Pennsylvania – Provided by Dr. Ben Carter
+    1. The 1860 map of Pennsylvania – Provided by Dr. Ben Carter.
-    2. A shapefile of relic charcoal hearths – Provided by Dr. Ben Carter and Weston Conner
+    2. A shapefile of relic charcoal hearths – Provided by Dr. Ben Carter and Weston Conner.
-    3. United Stated National Parks website for Hopewell Furnace
+    3. United Stated National Parks website for Hopewell Furnace.
         1.	https://www.nps.gov/hofu/index.htm
         2.	https://www.nps.gov/parkhistory/online_books/popular/14/ps14-1.htm